-On June 3, the ninth anniversary of my husband Vic’s death, I created a ritual of remembrance.
+On June 3, I’ll create a ritual of remembrance for my husband Vic who died in 2008.
 It’s something I do every year.

 “Aren’t you done with that by now?” you might ask.
 It’s a question I ask myself.